Manorlds-Eaglespark/united-church/ReadMe.md

 # Language
 HTML, CSS, ReactJS and Redux.

-# Test the React-Redux app online
-You could go through the implemented app on this [link](https://lms-sims2.herokuapp.com/)

 # Setup Locally
 You can clone this repo and use it on your machine using git, use this [link](https://github.com/Manorlds-Eaglespark/united-church.git) to clone, run command: ```npm install```  then ```npm start``` to start the local server.